Emmy-data/Hydroficient-IoT-Cyber-Defense/README.md

 # Hydroficient-IoT-Cyber-Defense
-This is a repository committed to what i learnt and did i building a secure IoT device for Hydroficient water usuage and monitoring activities.
+This is a repository committed to what i learnt and did in building a secure IoT device for GrandMArina Hotel water usuage and monitoring activities.
 This project secures the Grand Marina hotel’s HYDROLOGIC water monitoring system by implementing a secure IoT pipeline.

 It includes: